zsofimajor/aliit-builder-hub/resources-and-support/index.md

 ### Aliit event calendar

-We're launching the [Aliit Event Calendar](https://calendar.google.com/calendar/embed?src=c_ba5534267b5ef001244cf732be887a244dc76db548a2930acd62ea463661de7b%40group.calendar.google.com&ctz=Europe%2FBudapest), a central place to discover all Builder-related events.
-You'll be invited shortly after joining.
+Check out the the [Aliit Event Calendar](https://calendar.google.com/calendar/embed?src=c_ba5534267b5ef001244cf732be887a244dc76db548a2930acd62ea463661de7b%40group.calendar.google.com&ctz=Europe%2FBudapest), a central place to discover all Builder-related events.

 One highlight is the bi-weekly **Aliit Builder Hangout** — program updates, a spotlighted Builder talking about their contributions, and an open discussion anyone can join.
 Want to be spotlighted?
 [Apply here](https://forms.gle/R65RetiQSNkYHfhJ6).

+<blockquote>Once you become a Builder, you should automatically get calendar access.
+No access yet?
+Find Zsófi on Discord: <em>zsofi_m</em>.</blockquote>

 ## Events
 <p class="lede">To encourage community-led events during the Builder phase, Builders may organize a local Midnight meetup or study jam — with reimbursement available for eligible expenses.</p>